 Sponsored by BYU Studies—Historian Laurel Thatcher Ulrich is well-known because of her famous quote, “Well-behaved women seldom make history.”
 But Ulrich is much more than just a popular bumper sticker.Continue reading “10 questions with Laurel Thatcher Ulrich”

 Sponsored by BYU Studies—Historian Matt Godfrey is the managing historian and general editor of the Joseph Smith Papers.Continue reading “10 questions with Matt Godfrey”

-Sponsored by BYU Studies—How was priesthood understood in the early history of the Church of Jesus Christ of Latter-day Saints?
-Join independent historian Jonathan Stapley as he discusses his book, The Power of Godliness: Mormon Liturgy and Cosmology (Oxford University Press, 2018).Continue reading “10 questions with Jonathan Stapley”
+Sponsored by BYU Studies — Jonathan Stapley is the author of The Power of Godliness: Mormon Liturgy and Cosmology (Oxford University Press, 2018).Continue reading “10 questions with Jonathan Stapley”